 Q2.
 In addition to the statement of purpose, is a writing sample required?

 A2.
 The statement of purpose is considered to be the writing sample.
-No additional writing sample is requested.
-You may upload a blank document or your SOP as your personal history statement.
+No additional writing sample is requested unless you are applying for either a Cota-Robles Fellowship or a GOFP .
+You may upload a blank document as your personal history statement.

 TOEFL/IELTS (INTERNATIONAL APPLICANTS ONLY)

 Q1.
 What is UCLA’s TOEFL institution code?
 What is the TOEFL department code?

 A1.
 UCLA’s TOEFL institution code is 4837.
 The TOEFL department code is 68.